 Museumplein is a big grassy area in between the Van Gogh Museum, the Rijksmuseum, and the Iamsterdam sign.
 When we visited it was decorated for Christmas and was beautiful.
 They even had an iceskating rink!
 It is a very lovely space, especially at dusk.
 Definitely check it out!

 We visited Amsterdam in winter 2015, right after the November Paris attacks so we were a little more cautious and on edge than usual.
-Sure enough, Amsterdam on New Year’s Eve was complete chaos! (in good and bad ways) We went to Dam Square which is where the fireworks shoot off.
+Sure enough, New Year’s Eve in Amsterdam was complete chaos! (in good and bad ways) We went to Dam Square which is where the fireworks shoot off.
 The tradition is that everyone shoots off sketchy home job fireworks too!
 The locals thought it was NBD and had babies in strollers and were drinking hot cocoa while anxiety inducing bottle rockets were launching in every direction!
 There were also a few ambulances from kitty whistlers gone astray.
-Don’t let this deter you from visiting on New Years, just be prepared to get in the mix and have a little fun!
+Don’t let this deter you from spending New Year’s Eve in Amsterdam, just be prepared to get in the mix and have a little fun!

 The Taboo Side